microsoft/FluidFramework/packages/loader/container-loader/README.md

 2. "closed" event fires on container with optional error object (indicating reason for closure; if missing - closure was due to host closing container)
 3. "readonly" event fires on DeltaManager & Container (and Container.readonly property is set to true)  indicating to all components that container is read-only, and components should not allow local edits, as they are not going to make it.
 4. "disconnected" event fires, if connection was active at the moment of container closure.

+`"closed"` event is available on Container for hosts. `"disposed"` event is delivered to container runtime when container is closed.
+But container runtime can be also disposed when new code proposal is made and new version of the code (and container runtime) is loaded in accordance with it.

 ## Audience
 `Container.audience` exposes an object that tracks all connected clients to same document.